korlibs/korge-fleks/README.md

 - Serialization of Entities and Components
 - Snapshot system for saving and restoring the game state
 - Save and load game state (world snapshot) as JSON string
-- Pooling of Components and data class objects used by components to prevent GC (garbage colletion) on JVM platforms with tight memory constraints (like Android)
+- Pooling of Components and data class objects used by components to prevent GC (garbage collection) on JVM platforms with tight memory constraints (like Android)

 ## Asset management